 Some nutritional information about the above recipes:

-I have mentioned ghee and jaggery in all the recipes, as they are a rich source of nutrients.
+I have mentioned ghee and jaggery in all the recipes, as they are rich sources of nutrients.

 Ghee or butter is very beneficial for brain development.
 It also helps to boost metabolism.
 Ghee is rich in omega-3 fatty acids.